How Foster children feel and the safety they seek

 Loss of innocence

 Foster children don't just suffer from the consequences of trauma or neglect by losing their home and their parents.
-The day that their childhood stopped being safe and good, they also suffered the loss of innocence.
-They are acknowledging that loss is a loving way to help them navigate the unknown territory ahead.
+The day their childhood stopped being safe and good, they also suffered the loss of innocence.
+They acknowledge that loss is a loving way to help them navigate unknown territory.

 Loss of worth